Get Exam Information

 New Examination Applicants

-The Secretary of State, in conjunction with LSU Office of Assessment and Evaluation, is now offering a test that will aid in your decision to take the Louisiana Notary Exam.
+The Secretary of State, in conjunction with LSU Office of Assessment and Evaluation, has made available a test that will aid in your decision to take the Louisiana Notary Exam.
+Act 610 of the 2014 Regular Session of the Legislature made this test mandatory.

 This Notary Pre-Assessment is designed to help you make an informed decision about pursuing a notary commission in Louisiana.
 The work of Louisiana notaries is based on the laws as written in the Louisiana Civil Code and in the Louisiana Revised Statutes.
 The code, the statutes and the official study guide for the Louisiana Notary Public Examination are written at a reading level that corresponds to Level B on this assessment.
 Our research shows that the closer to Level A one scores, the greater one’s likelihood of success on the exam.
 When considering the score you receive, you should note that each level is based on averages and thus provides a general estimate of one’s reading comprehension ability.